sedostheatre/sedos.co.uk/input/events/sunshine-on-leith-auditions.md

   - time: 2023-01-28 14:00
 image: /assets/sunshineonleith.jpeg
 imageAlt: Sunshine on Leith auditions
-recurrence: "Workshop: 14 January | Auditions: 23,  25 and 28 January"
+recurrence: "Auditions: 23,  25 and 28 January"
 metaTitle: Sunshine on Leith auditions
 metaDescription: Sunshine on Leith auditions, for Sedos’ production in May 2023, will take place in January 2023.
 Find out how to sign up